-25:37 the San Francisco Civic Center wasn't the only center of semi riotous activity on the night of fury.
+It seems a bit almost a wall of flame.
+As you might expect, the guys in blue had built up a real head of steam, especially after they saw the torching of about a dozen police squad cars.
+Cars whose powder blue paint jobs had repeatedly been ordered by police chief Charles gained to give a softer, more humanistic image to the SFPD on the night of fury, all images yielded to the harsh reality of strong human emotions.
+The officer standing before me on the front stairs of City Hall reminded me in a weird way of a football bench.
+They were fighting mad as they yelled at their fellow riot gear cloud officers to gopher blog demonstrators blood.
+We got to push them to the San Francisco Civic Center wasn't the only center of semi riotous activity on the night of fury.
 Sometime between midnight and 1am.
 Castro's great was visited by dozens of police officers, some reportedly from nearby Bay Area cities.
-The accounts are not entirely clear as to what kicked off what gay people refer to as the police invasion of the Elephant Walk gay bars at them Castro, police officers claimed the bottles were thrown from inside the bar.
-Some gay people on the street and in the bar, say on the contrary, the police incursion into the Elephant Walk was unprovoked one person adding that ironically, the patrons in the bar may have been there precisely because they wanted to have nothing to do with any riot as seen, either at Civic Center, or in the Castro neighborhood.
+The accounts are not entirely clear as to what kicked off what gay people refer to as the police invasion of the Elephant Walk gay bars 18th and Castro.
+Police officers claimed the bottles were thrown from inside the bar.
+Some gay people on the street and in the bar say on the contrary, the police incursion into the Elephant Walk was unprovoked one person adding that ironically the patrons in the bar may have been there precisely because they wanted to have nothing to do with any rioters seen, either at Civic Center or in the Castro neighborhood.

-26:22 What set it off was there were a couple of bottles or glasses throwing himself on the street was just a small handful.
-And it was definitely out of the bar because I was saying the door where I would have gotten hit five if it hadn't thrown out.
+What set it off was I there were a couple of bottles of glasses throwing himself on the street was just a small handful and it was definitely out of the bar because I was saying the door where I would have gotten hit five if it hadn't thrown out.
 And they just attacked everybody.
 They were telling you to move and get out but they weren't giving you a chance to move.
-They were just hitting and clubbing and swinging and pushing.
-And the only thought was to try to find somebody to get out of the way and he didn't know where to go.
-They were telling you on the street and they came in was to get out of the bar.
-You right in the middle of the whole mass.
+They were just hitting and clubbing and swinging, pushing.
+And the only thought was to try to find somebody to get out of the way and you didn't know where to go.
+They were telling you down the street and they came to us to get out of the bar.
+You're right in the middle of the whole mass.

-26:49 It was Michael reports a mass Carolina's a Castro area resident who happened to be in the Elephant Walk with friends just before the police charged him while I was sitting
+It was Michael reports a mass.
+Carolyn has a kestrel area resident who happened to be in the elephant walked with friends just before the police charged in while